Hate makes a comeback in the Pacific Northwest

 Pettibone was a big promoter of the hoax known as “Pizzagate,” telling her online followers Hillary Clinton and other high-profile Democrats were involved in satanic rituals and child sex trafficking tied to a Washington, D.C., pizza restaurant.

-Sellner is a leading figure in the extremist "identitarian" movement, which espouses a white nationalist ideology and has swept over Europe amid an influx of migrants and refugees.
-He has confirmed he exchanged emails with the suspected New Zealand shooter, who donated money to Sellner's group.
-But Sellner denies involvement in the attack.
+Sellner is a leading figure in the “identitarian” movement, which espouses a white nationalist ideology and has swept over Europe amid an influx of migrants and refugees.
+He has confirmed he exchanged e-mails with the suspected New Zealand shooter, who donated money to Sellner’s group.
+But he denies involvement in the attack.

 Despite his background, the Kootenai County Republican Central Committee passed a resolution urging the federal government to allow Sellner into the United States.
 The resolution said the government revoked Sellner’s travel privileges “for political reasons,” and demanded those privileges be reinstated.